 If you have a mercury thermostat, there is no requirement to remove it, however, IDEM can provide you with a mini mercury spill kit for your facility.
 IDEM also has "Contains Mercury" Stickers to place on the thermostat as a reminder to recycle it rather than throw it away.
 Stickers and spill kits are available at no cost by contacting IDEM at (800) 988-7901.

-Additional information about mercury is available on the IDEM Community Environmental Health website.
+Additional information about mercury is available.

 Integrated pest management (IPM) techniques involve eliminating potential food, water and living space for pests, and sealing up their entry routes into buildings and using pesticides only when a confirmed pest problem is present.